The Masters of Public Administration is an internationally recognised qualification acting as the public service equivalent of an MBA.

 At the end of each 20 credit module you will complete an assignment.
 Normally this will be a 3,000 word assessment.
 For the 10 credit modules you will work on a shorter written piece or journal, or will complete a dissertation plan.

 It's cool how the technology really personalises the learning.
 I feel very connected to a class and that I am not alone.
-I really value the participation in unit discussions; it keeps our minds thinking about the material we have learnt, and allows us to put it into our own context.
+I really value the participation in unit discussions; it keeps our minds thinking about the material we have learned, and allows us to put it into our own context.
 Also I find myself always looking forward to the feedback of others, so it really keeps students engaged.Hedy, MPA International Development (online)

 This course is ideal if you have some experience of working in international development and seek professional development to work towards your career goals.
 It's also ideal if you're working in the social or public sector and would like to work in international development.
 A key strength of the course lies in allowing you to develop your skills while continuing to gain experience in a relevant professional field.